Nordaaker/parallol/README.md

 Mojolicious::Plugin::Parallol
 =============================

-Because parallel request should be as fun as parallololololol!
+Because parallel requests should be as fun as parallololololol!

 ## Synopsis